ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-we feel now, and their lives were as active as
-t:y as our own.
-They passed away like a
-vopor, wuii?
-Nature wore the same aspect of
-beauty as when her CiCZ&#x27;r commanded her
-to be.
-The heavens shall be as bright err?
-our graves as they now are around our paths.
-The world shall have the same attractions for
-our offsprings yet unborn that she had once
-for our children .
-Yet a little while and all
 this will be stilled, and we shall be at rest.
 Our funeral will find its way, and the prayers
 will be ssid, end our friends will all return,